-Termination notice will be mailed and posted on the door of the household.
+Termination notice will be mailed certified first class mail return recipt and posted on the door of the household.

 15.3 COMMUNITY SERVICES AND ECONOMIC SELF SUFFICIENCY

 The Community Services and Economic Self-Sufficiency Policies are incorporated in this document as Appendix IV and contain the guidelines for resident tenant compliance with the policy.